-The the aim of treating with Bio Cleanze is to kill any remaining spores that Lightning Cleanze may have left behind, as its chemical nature enables it to penetrate surfaces more deeply.
-It continues the cleaning action begun by Lightning Cleanze over several months and imparts a level of residual protection against re-colonisation.
+The aim of post-treating a surface with Bio Cleanze is to kill any remaining spores that Lightning Cleanze may have left behind, because its chemical nature enables it to penetrate surfaces more deeply.
+It continues the cleaning action, begun by Lightning Cleanze, over several months and imparts a level of residual protection against re-colonisation.

-The reason for thoroughly rinsing Lightning Cleanze from a surface prior to treating with Biocidal Wash is to remove as much of the remaining surfactant as possible.
-If left, the surfactant can chemically react to, and inhibit the action of, Biocidal Wash.
+The reason for thoroughly rinsing Lightning Cleanze from a surface prior to treating with Bio Cleanze is to remove as much of the remaining surfactant as possible.
+If left, the surfactant can chemically react to, and inhibit the action of, Bio Cleanze.

-So, because of the chemical nature of the two biocides, it makes no sense to put Lightning Cleanze on top of Biocidal Wash.
-The only exceptions – other than sand and cement render (see below) – which will be rare, would be if this was absolutely essential because of a demand by a customer, a mistake during application, or some other unforeseen circumstance.
+So, because of the different chemical nature of the two biocides, most of the time it makes no sense to put Lightning Cleanze on top of Bio Cleanze.
+The only exceptions – other than sand and cement render (see the section below) – which will be rare, would be if this was absolutely essential because of a demand by a customer, a mistake during application, or some other unforeseen circumstance.

-Quick tip: Fairly obviously, if a few dark patches or streaks remain after treating with Lightning Cleanze, it's fine to spot treat those areas prior to treating with Bio Cleanze.
+Quick tip: If a few dark patches or streaks remain after treating with Lightning Cleanze, it's fine to spot treat those areas prior to treating with Bio Cleanze.

 We've never been happy with the procedure of spot treating with Lightning Cleanze after treating a surface with Bio Cleanze.
-Contractors who do this are ignoring the fact that no difference will likely be seen for 12 months or so.
+Contractors who do this are ignoring the fact that no difference to long-term results will likely be seen for 12 months or so.

 But at around this point in time the algae growth on the areas that were spot treated will almost certainly be greater than on the surrounding area.
 This is because the first application of Bio Cleanze will be mostly gone after another application and rinsing of Lightning Cleanze.

-Doing this will have largely negated the residual protective effect of Bio Cleanze, which will have been minimised in the areas that were spot treated, allowing the increased re-growth of algae on those areas.
+Doing this will have negated some residual protection against re-colonisation offered by Bio Cleanze.
+This protection will have been minimised in the areas that were spot treated, allowing an increased re-growth of algae on those areas.

 If knowledge of the chemistry involved is not enough to deter you from spot treating as a matter of course, let's consider the "hidden costs" of spot treating.

 Having to travel back to a job to re-treat it doubles up on fuel costs and wear and tear on your vehicle.
 There's also the time cost involved in traveling: setting up and packing up your gear twice, cleaning up your customer's property twice, and so on.
-This all consumes time that you could have spent getting paid for working on another job.
+These activities consume time you could have spent getting paid for working on another job.